Skip to main content

 Configure the Demo

-Configured with your specific motor setup by editing openarm_can/examples and rebuild if needed.
+Configured with your specific motor setup by editing examples/demo.cpp and build if needed.
 Find and update these sections to match your motor setup:

 // Initialize arm motors